-[2] The Appellants instituted Civil Suit No. 70 of 2018 in the Chief Magistrates Court of Gulu against the Respondent.
-They alleged that they are customary owners of land situate at Oding Village, Oding Parish, Unyama Sub County in Gulu District (hereafter referred to as the 'suit land'), having inherited the same from their late fathers.
-They further alleged that they utilized the the suit land undisturbed for several years.
-Between the years 2005 and 2008 when they were in in the Internally Displaced Persons (IDP) camp at Unyama, following the insurgency of the Lord's Resistance Army, the Respondent illegally encroached on the suit land and planted pine trees thereon.
-When they returned from the camp to the suit land, they were denied access and use of the suit land by army men operating under the authority of the Respondent.
-The Appellants therefore sought for, a declaration that the suit land belongs to them; a permanent injunction to restrain the Respondent from interfering with the suit land; general damages for trespass; interest and the costs of the suit.
+[2] The Appellants instituted Civil Suit No. 054 of 2019 in the Chief Magistrates Court of Gulu against the Respondents.
+They alleged that they are the lawful owners of land situate at Otumpili Village, Paduny Parish, Awach Sub County in Gulu District (hereafter referred to as the 'suit land'), having inherited the same from their late grandfather Oloya Nekomya.
+They further alleged that upon acquiring the suit land, they took possession by cultivating and deriving sustenance therefrom undisturbed.
+On the 11th March 2010 they applied for conversion of the suit land into a freehold and on the 12th June 2010 the application was granted by Gulu District Land Board.
+On the 2nd July 2010 they were issued with instructions to survey the land.
+The 2nd Defendant had interest in the suit land and all along mobilized youths to demolish their buildings and to demolish their mark stones.
+On the 9th September 2013 they received an eviction notice from the 1st Defendant claiming ownership of the suit land.
+The Appellants therefore sought for, a declaration that they are the lawful owners of the suit land; a declaration that the Defendants' actions amount to trespass; a permanent injunction to restrain the Respondents from interfering with their use of the suit land; an eviction order against the Defendants; general damages for trespass; interest and the costs of the suit.

-[3] The Respondent filed its Written Statement of Defense contending that the suit land falls in and forms part of Abera Central Forest Reserve which the Respondent has from time immemorial been in occupation.
-The Respondent further contended that the Appellants are trespassers on the suit land.
+[3] The 1st Respondent filed its Written Statement of Defense contending that the suit land falls in and forms part of Amuka Central Forest Reserve and therefore the Appellant have no legal or equitable rights over it.
 The Respondent prayed that the suit should be dismissed with costs.

-[4] On the 4th September 2019 the court conducted the scheduling conference of the matter and the 1st Plaintiff testified as PW1.
-The matter was adjourned for the hearing of the 2 remaining witnesses of the Appellants.
-On the 22nd November 2019 the Respondent filed Misc.
-Application No. 56 of 2019 in which it sought the orders of the court that a joint boundary opening and verification of the suit land be conducted.
-On the 27th November 2019 the Chief Magistrate granted the Respondent's application.
-On 18th November 2020, Mr. Ouma Conny (Surveyor) presented a preliminary report to Court and informed the court that the suit land is within the boundaries of the Abera Central Forest Reserve.
+[4] On the 22nd November 2019 the 1st Respondent filed Misc.
+Application No. 55 of 2019 in which it sought the orders of the court that a joint boundary opening and verification of the suit land be conducted.
+On the 27th November 2019 the Chief Magistrate granted the application.
+On 18th November 2020, Mr. Ouma Conny (Surveyor) presented a preliminary report to Court and informed the court that the suit land is within the boundaries of the Amuka Central Forest Reserve.
 The Chief Magistrate immediately fixed the matter for ruling on whether or not the preliminary survey disposes of the matter or the case should proceed to be heard on its merits.